yakiro-nvg/wojd_trans/README.md

 ## English

 ### Quick Install
-1. Download the latest `~EN_PATCH.pak` from the [Releases](https://github.com/yakiro-nvg/wojd_trans/releases/latest) page.
+1. Download the latest `EN_PATCH.zip` from the [Releases](https://github.com/yakiro-nvg/wojd_trans/releases/latest) page.
+2. Extract it to obtain `~EN_PATCH.pak`.
-2. Copy it into your game folder, e.g.:
+3. Copy `~EN_PATCH.pak` into your game folder, e.g.:
    ```
    C:\Program Files\ZXSJclient\ZXSJ\Game\ZhuxianClient\Content\Paks
    ```
-3. Remove any older translation PAK before dropping in the new one.
+4. Remove any older translation PAK before dropping in the new one.

 ### More Info
 - [Localization pipeline](docs/methodology.md)